LIV/XREW/README.md

 Just pull the OpenXR-SDK-Source submodule to a newer version, and call `gen.py` again.
 For convinience, copy and commit the output in `/generated/xrew.h`.

+## Legal

+`xrew.h` and the generator script
+Copyright (c) 2021 LIV Inc.
+Licensed under the MIT Licence Agreement

+XREW logo based on "Face with Cowboy Hat" Twemoji v2 from the Twitter Emoji Project.
+Original work under Creative Commons Attribution 4.0 International License

+*OpenXR™ is a trademark owned by The Khronos Group Inc. and is registered as a trademark in China, the European Union, Japan and the United Kingdom.*